 Blockchain: Creating A Digital Identity For Suppliers

-According to Gartner, blockchain will support the global movement and tracking of $2 trillion worth of goods and services annually by 2023.
+, blockchain will support the global movement and tracking of $2 trillion worth of goods and services annually by 2023.
 This is because traditional methods of managing suppliers often involve cumbersome manual processes, making it difficult for companies to verify identities and track documents like ISO certifications, bank account information, tax certifications, and certificates of insurance.